Home > Construction

 Dillingham Utilities Relocation:

-Work is ongoing in the Kalihi-Palama area, beginning on Kamehameha Highway between Middle Street and Laumaka Street to the corner of Dillingham Boulevard and Kaaahi Street.
-The contract was awarded to Nan, Inc., and a Notice to Proceed was issued in October 2022.
+Work is ongoing in the Kalihi-Palama area, starting along Kamehameha Highway between Middle Street and Laumaka Street, and continuing to Dillingham Boulevard and Kaʻaahi Street.

 - Construction Notice Flyer